-In the wild, these frogs breed during the springtime.
+These frogs mate during the rainy season in the wild.
 In captivity, they’re less likely to mate because they rarely experience the seasonal changes that happen in the wild.

 Females can lay eggs as often as every two weeks.
-Also, they typically lay between 80 – 300 eggs at a time.
+Also, they typically lay between 80 and 300 eggs at a time.

 Remove the eggs from the parent’s enclosure within two days.
 Assuming the eggs are fertilized, they will hatch into tiny tadpoles within seven to ten days.

 At this point, it’s like raising any other tadpole.
 Keep them in water at room temperature between 3 to 4 inches deep.
 Feed them commercial tadpole food, algae, lettuce, etc.

 It will take up to five months for them to completely metamorphose into juvenile fire-bellied toads.
 As they develop legs and their tail disappears, provide a ramp or floating platform for them to climb on.

 As with all amphibians, it is best to limit the amount of time you spent handling them.
 Not only is it stressful for the frog but any chemical residue on your hands can be harmful to them.